Tyra Banks Defends Bebe Rexha After Music Executive Claims The Singer Is ‘Too Old’ To Post Sexy Snaps

 When you go to @beautycon and you’re in your car leaving but you see a photo shoot happening that is kind of going in the wrong direction.
 What else do you do but put on your Super/Model/Hero cape, jump out of the car, grab the camera phone from the photographer and start clicking.
 Maybe one day I’ll jump out of the car to capture YOU. #TyraTaughtMe (By the way, after five minutes of a quick lesson, the young photographer took some amazing photos of this sweet orange-eyed beauty.
 This pic is mine, but the framing of his shots became really good!
 Check her page for the photos between the motor home vans! @tatyanaalii_)

-The businesswoman went on to note that after giving the photographer a quick lesson, he was able to take some amazing photos of the YouTuber, referring to her as a “sweet orange-eyed beauty.”
+The businesswoman went on to note that after giving the photographer a quick lesson, he was able to take some amazing photos of the YouTuber, with Tyra referring to her as a “sweet orange-eyed beauty.”